-A beautiful forested site on the shores of Harrison Lake with 31 sites.
+A beautiful forested site on the shores of Harrison Lake.
 Cascade is located along several bays sheltered from the inflow winds prevalent during the summer days.
-This site is popular with families, boaters, swimmers and anglers.
+This is a family friendly site, popular with swimmers and boaters.
+To ensure ALL campers campers have an equal opportunity to enjoy their camping experience rules and policies are strictly enforced.
+Loud or disruptive behavior will not be tolerated and those who do so will be asked to leave, no refund will be provided

 Updates for Cascade